DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 Note that this script runs only with OpenAI as a provider, based on choices made during generation of data for evaluation.
 It could be modified to use Claude in the future.

-## Aggregating output for Analysis
+## Aggregating Output for Analysis

 There are two additional scripts that will aggregate results for analysis.

-The first, `per_question_summary.py` will parse all of the output in a directory and generate a single file with the following columns in addition to the output in each file
+The first script,`per_question_summary.py` will parse all of the output in a directory and generate a single file with the following columns in addition to the output in each file

 * Input PDF: The input filename
 * Replicate: The replicate number